Chevrotin: Appearance

 The cheese takes the form of a flattened cylinder, with a diameter of 9 – 12 cm and a thickness of 3 – 4½ cm.
 It generally weighs 250 - 350 g.
 Chevrotin features a thin coating of soft reddish-brown, not unlike the rind of such better known cheeses as Munster.
 Chevrotin appears similar to Reblochon which is made in the same regions of Savoy, applying similar processes, but which is produced lower down the valleys using cow's milk.

 Taste

 The cheese has a full flavor with an aromatic sourness reminiscent of the wild herbs included in the spring and summer diets of the mountain goats.
 Chevrotin can be eaten with bread at breakfast, or as part of a cheese-board at the end of a main meal.
 The best season during which to eat chevrotin is generally between May and September, approximately five weeks after manufacture, but it can be enjoyed any time between April and November.

-During the winter months, the goats are housed in sheds and their diet of hay does not produce the subtle herb based flavor for which enthusiasts value chevrotin.
+During the winter months, the goats are housed in sheds.
+Their winter diet of hay does not produce the subtle herb based flavor for which enthusiasts value chevrotin.